Stoke-on-Trent: Points of interest

 The city's ceramics collection is housed in the Potteries Museum & Art Gallery in Hanley.
-Etruria Industrial Museum on the Caldon Canal, and Gladstone Pottery Museum in a former potbank in Longton are dedicated to the city's industrial heritage.
-There is also Stoke Minster which is located in the Stoke-upon-Trent area and is the only official church with Minster status.
+Etruria Industrial Museum, on the Caldon Canal, and Gladstone Pottery Museum, in a former potbank in Longton, are dedicated to the city's industrial heritage.
+Stoke Minster is located in the Stoke-upon-Trent area and is the city's only church with Minster status.

 Most of the major pottery companies based in Stoke-on-Trent have factory shops and visitor centres.
 The £10 million Wedgwood Museum visitor centre opened in the firm's factory in Barlaston in October 2008.
 The Dudson Centre in Hanley is a museum of the family ceramics business, which is partly housed in a Grade II listed bottle kiln.
-It is also a volunteer centre.
+It is a volunteer centre.

 Burleigh in Middleport is the world's oldest working Victorian pottery.
-There are also smaller factory shops, such as Royal Stafford in Burslem, Moorcroft in Cobridge and Emma Bridgewater in Hanley.
-In addition, there are ambitious plans to open the huge Chatterley Whitfield Colliery as a mining museum, since it has been given scheduled monument status.
+There are smaller factory shops, such as Royal Stafford in Burslem, Moorcroft in Cobridge and Emma Bridgewater in Hanley.
+There are ambitious plans to open the huge Chatterley Whitfield Colliery as a mining museum since it has been given scheduled monument status.

 The Elizabethan Ford Green Hall is a 17th-century farmhouse which is now a historic house museum in Smallthorne.

 Although Trentham Gardens is in the Borough of Stafford, it is just south of the city and is considered by many locals to be part of Stoke-on-Trent.
 Next door is Trentham Monkey Forest, which houses 140 Barbary macaques in a 60 acre enclosure that visitors can walk through.